As any parent will tell you, sleep is the all-important ingredient to a successful family recipe.

 J is for joint responsibilities

 Don’t feel you need to do it all yourself.
 Your other half is there to help and share the workload.
 They also need to know how and when to put baby to sleep so let them do their fair share as well.

 K is for knowledge

 You don’t have to know everything from the start.
-Follow the advice of other mums (including your own!) and also read books and watch DVDs for hints and suggestions on getting your baby to sleep easily and soundly through the night.
+Follow the advice of other mums (including your own!) and also read books and watch video clips for hints and suggestions on getting your baby to sleep easily and soundly through the night.

 L is for lullabies